rxhl/Front/_posts/2017-09-25-Getting-started-with-D3.js.markdown

 1. What is D3?
 2. Why would you use D3?
 3. Shapes, Helpers and Scales in D3
-4. Scatter plot with D3
+4. Creating a scatter plot in D3

 ### **1. What is D3?**